Izzys-Imaginarium/tdb-lore/_posts/2024-12-07-tdb-anomalies.md

 A Like Dove is an anomalous creature that looks like a normal dove, but pink in color.
 A Like Dove may appear when someone is thinking about how much they like you.

+A Trash Taster is an anomaly that looks like a small grey blob living in a garbage can, it eats any food scraps or leftovers given to it.

+The Kyklos is a curse spread by a monster covered in flower with a large eye, anyone who looks into the eye will become the monster that infected them within one year.

+Minor Artifacts:

+Mezmer Match - when the match is blown out it erases the memory of everyone looking at it that isn't a ghoul

+Fox Robe - this is an artifact that a user puts on, imagines a disguise, costume, or outfit and it will appear on their body

+Skeleton Key - this key is able to open any lock

 ---

 Cases completed so far: